dmenne/gastempt/README.md

 A package and a Shiny web application to create simulated gastric emptying data, and to analyze experimental gastric emptying data using population fit with R and package nlme.
 Simplified versions of Stan-based (http://mc-stan.org/) Bayesian fits are included and will be extended in future.

-Part of the work has been supported by section GI MRT, Klinik für Gastroenterologie und Hepatologie, Universitätsspital Zürich; thanks to Werner Schwizer and Andreas Steingötter for support.
+Part of the work has been supported by section GI MRT, Klinik für Gastroenterologie und Hepatologie, Universitätsspital Zürich; we thank Prof. Werner Schwizer and Dr. Andreas Steingötter for their contributions.

 The package is available from github: https://github.com/dmenne/gastempt.
 It can be installed with